You’re not forgetful — you’re outnumbered.

 Not a notification.
 Not a banner you swipe away.
 A real incoming phone call — it rings right through Silent mode, Focus, and a locked screen, even with the app closed and your phone face-down across the room.
 It cuts through the 200 other notifications you never opened.

-Join the launch listMorning brief
+Join the launch listCommon questions

 What is Squirrel Brain?

 Squirrel Brain is an iOS app that turns photos, voice notes, screenshots, and forwarded texts into reminders, alarms, and calendar events — then makes sure you follow through, including a real phone call that rings right through Silent mode, Focus, and a locked screen.
-It's built for three jobs at once: work, family, and AI agents.

 How is it different from a notes app or the Reminders app?

 Most apps only store what you capture — it just sits there.
 Squirrel Brain acts on it: it sets alarms, adds calendar events, organizes photos into boards, and calls you when something can't slip.
-And unlike any of them, an AI agent can drive the whole thing for you.

 What does it cost, and what devices does it run on?